Food=Life

 future.
 Because of how much the world is almost overpopulated we start using our natural

-resources more which causes more dry land and less plants. realize more of these
+resources more which causes more dry land and less plants.
+I realize more of these

 processed foods with artificial flavors come into play because of how much natural